Walver-io/docs/security-features.md

 1. **Application Logging**: All significant actions are logged
 2. **Error Tracking**: Errors are tracked and analyzed for security implications
 3. **Usage Patterns**: Unusual usage patterns trigger alerts
-4. **Continuous Integration**: Security tests run on each code change

 ## Security Best Practices for Users